Determining large-strain metal plasticity parameters using in-situ measurements of plastic flow past a wedge: Experimental

-Incremental plastic strain or strain rate at each grid point $(x,y)$ is evaluated from the velocity field $(u,v)$.
-Total plastic strain field is then calculated by integrating the strain rate field as a path integral.
-As an example, Fig.~\ref{fig:brass} shows the imaging/PIV data obtained from a typical experiment with a single-phase 70/30 brass at $\alpha = 20^\circ$ and $V_0 = 4$ mm/s.
-The velocity, strain rate, and strain fields shown in the figure were obtained by analyzing a high-speed image sequence captured at 2 kHz.
-The deformation zone, region $OA$ in Fig.~\ref{fig:brass}(c) characterized by high strain rate and velocity gradient, can be seen to be highly localized with a small thickness of about 40 $\mu$m.
-It is this sharp velocity gradient within a small region that enables high strain rates; for instance, it may be appreciated that the characteristic strain rate is in the 50-100 /s range even though $V_0$ is only a few mm/s.
-Figure.~\ref{fig:brass}(d) also shows that the underlying deformation field is heterogeneous, characterized by spatially non-uniform strain distribution in the removed chip and strain levels in excess of unity.
-Even though a temporal characterization of the flow dynamics that results in strain oscillations would be of interest, it is beyond the scope of the present study.
-The focus here, instead, is on leveraging the heterogeneous deformation field to access a range of different strains and strain rates in a single test, so as to reduce the number of tests required to calibrate the constitutive model.
+{As an example, Fig.~\ref{fig:brass} shows the imaging/PIV data obtained from a typical experiment with a single-phase 70/30 brass at $\alpha = 20^\circ$ and $V_0 = 4$ mm/s.
+The displacement, effective strain rate ($\dot{\bar\varepsilon}=d{\bar\varepsilon}/dt$) and total effective strain ($\bar\varepsilon$) fields shown in the figure were obtained by analyzing a high-speed image sequence captured at 2 kHz.
+The deformation zone, region $OA$ in Fig.~\ref{fig:brass}(c) characterized by high strain rate and sharp velocity gradient, can be seen to be highly localized with a small thickness of about 40 $\mu$m.
+It is this sharp velocity gradient within a small region that results in high strain rates; for instance, it may be appreciated that the characteristic strain rate is in the 50-100 /s range even though $V_0$ is only a few mm/s.
+Figure.~\ref{fig:brass}(d) also shows that the underlying strain field is heterogeneous, characterized by spatially non-uniform strain distribution in the removed chip and effective strain levels in excess of unity.}